himanshu864/DevObs/DBMS.md

 - **Weak** relationship: between weak entity and it's owner/strong entity.
 Eg: payment.
 - **Degree of relationship**: number of entities participating in a relationship.
 	1. *Unary*: only one entity participates.
 Eg: employee manages employee.
-	2. **Binary**: two entity participates.
+	2. *Binary*: two entity participates.
 Eg: student takes course.
 	3. *Ternary*: three entity.
 Eg: Teacher teaches student, teacher teaches subject.
 - **Relationship constraints**
 	- Mapping cardinality / cardinality ratio:
 		1. *One to one*: Entity A associates with at most one entity B and vice-versa.
 Eg: Citizen has Aadhar-card.
 		2. *One to many*: Entity A associates with N entity B. While entity B associates with at most one entity A. Eg: Citizen has vehicle.
 		3. *Many to one*: opposite of one-many.
+Eg: employee and department.
 		4. *Many to many*: Entity A associates with N entity B. and vice-versa.
+Eg: Students and course.
 	- Participation Constraints: Minimum cardinality constraints.
 Types:
 		1. *Partial participation*: not all entities are involved in the relationship instance.
 		2. *Total participation*: each entity must be involved in at least one relationship instance.